+The minimum requirements for risk management governing the internal audit function are complied with throughout the Group.
 The internal audit department operates in an independent capacity throughout the Group on behalf of the Executive Board.

 A substantial risk reporting scheme forms the basis for appropriate and successful corporate management.
-This is complemented by an extensive system of internal reporting, which provides the key decision-makers with prompt information on the current risk situation.
+This is complemented by an extensive system of internal reporting which promptly provides the key decision-makers with information on the current risk situation.
 Risk reports are generated at fixed intervals (monthly or quarterly) or produced ad-hoc, if and when necessary.
 In addition, planning, simulation and control instruments show possible positive and negative developments to the most important value and controlling parameters of the business model and their effect on the net assets, financial position and results of operations.